paketo-buildpacks/paketo-website/content/docs/concepts/stacks.md

 * Each stack has separate images for building and running applications.
 The packages on the runtime image are curated to exclude compilers and other tools that might pose security risks.
+* (For Jammy stacks) The build and run images have different user IDs.
+This means that sensitive files and dependencies installed at build-time cannot be corrupted at run-time by malicious app code.